-This morning one of our local radio shows was talking about the two Johnson County teens that were recently charged with cyber-bullying.
+This morning one of our local radio shows was talking about two Johnson County teens that were charged with cyber-bullying.
 There was a lot of talk and arguing between the hosts and a few callers about who is ultimately responsible for the kids’ actions.

 Bottom line from the radio hosts was that parents should know what their kids are doing on the Internet, that parents should know what their kids are doing PERIOD.
 Some parents were saying it’s not possible to always know what your kids are doing.
 Question is – are they trying?

 The Bug is only two and Squoosh isn’t even here yet.
 But I wonder about this and quite frankly, have spent a few hours here and there seriously worrying about it.
 I want to raise good kids, who know right from wrong and have strong morale values.
 But is it all me and my husband?

 Kids need to have a strong social circle, including extended family, friends, neighbors etc. They mimic what they see and yes, the parents’ teachings and persuasion can sway them one way or the other, but where does their individual personality and genetic make-up come in?

 I didn’t get in much trouble as a kid – the usual not cleaning my room, fighting with my sister and lying.
 In fact, I can remember the last time I was ever grounded and truly in trouble with my mother.
 I was in 9th grade and had lied to her about skipping youth group and walking across a major road to go to Hardee’s.
 (You can see what a rebel I was, huh?)
 Church called and asked where I was and since I didn’t know that, I told her I was there.
 She asked again the next morning.
 I lied again.
 And she gave me one more chance; I still lied.
 Oh yeah, then I got grounded for 3 weeks, which in my house meant life sucked.
 No TV.
 No Phone.
 No Friends.
 Books were pretty much my only option at that point.